GSA/digitalgov.gov/content/news/2013/10/2013-10-29-which-devices-should-i-test-with.md

 slug: which-devices-should-i-test-with
 date: 2013-10-29 11:14:52 -0400
 title: Which Devices Should I Test With?
-summary: 'Like a kid in a candy store&#8230; Every time we go to the mall, the kids pull us to the candy store with the floor-to-ceiling tubes of colored candy.
-The kids quickly grab their bags and scavenge from each of the bins until'
+summary: 'Developing a test device selection plan that is updated on a regular basis will help your organization whittle down the list of devices to a manageable number.'

+# See all authors at https://digital.gov/authors
+authors:
+  - mobilegov-team

+# Topics that best describe this product or service
 topics:
   - mobile
   - user-testing-and-research
   - mobile

-# See all authors at https://digital.gov/authors
-authors:
-  - mobilegov-team

 ---